SK53/indicia-docs/administrating/warehouse/scheduled-tasks.rst

   boundaries.
 * The warehouse :doc:`modules/notify-verifications-and-comments`.
 This sends notifications of automated verifications and record comments back to the original recorder of the record.
+* The warehouse :doc:`modules/notify-pending-groups-users`.
+This sends notifications when a user requests membership of a group to the group's administrators.
+* The warehouse :doc:`modules/notification-emails`.
+This module sends notifications as emails or digest emails according to the settings in the `user_email_notification_settings` table for each user.
 * The warehouse functionality for :doc:`triggers-actions`.